 Collateral is valued at current market plus interest accrued through the date of the valuation.
-Collateral shall be marked to market daily and monitored by the respective
+Collateral shall be marked to market daily to determine if adequate collateralization is being maintained.
+Repurchase agreement collateral must be maintained at the following levels, with respect to repurchase agreement par value plus accrued interest: